 - allow access to website content that may not use the cookies refused by the users.

-Strictly necessary cookies are exempted from the Directive as they are essential for improving user experience and website functioning.
+The Directive exempts strictly necessary cookies from this as they are essential for improving user experience and website functioning.

 In 2017, the EU proposed a regulation known as ePrivacy Regulation (ePR) which will soon repeal ePD.
 Unlike the Directive, it will become a mandatory law across all member states once it comes into effect.